enaix/enaix.github.io/_posts/2024-11-08-hyperx-color-fix.md

 Simply clone the repository and run `hyperx_ram_rgb.sh` script

 The first parameter is the hex code of the color (`#ffffff`), and the second one is the brightness (you may set it to `0xff`)

+---

+**So.. it seems that we have a win!** Although we get a significant decrease in brightness on max blue channel, the colors are pretty accurate..
+But something is telling me that the bash script is not good enough, we need a better tool...

 ## OpenRGB Plugin